"We do not appreciate being experimented on": Developer and Researcher Views on the Ethics of Experiments on Open-Source Projects: Survey Results

-Another pair of questions were about various conditions that may occur with regular contributions.
-As expected \textbf{testing} plays an important role: contributing code that was tested is acceptable even if it still contains a bug (which the tests failed to uncover), while contributing code that was not adequately tested usually thought to be unacceptable or at least that should not be done, although some also thought it was tolerable.
+One of the dangers with contributions made for self benefit was that the submitted code may be sub-par.
+Making this explicit, a pair of questions concerned the role of testing.
+The responses indicate that contributing code that was tested is acceptable even if it still contains a bug (which the tests failed to uncover), while contributing code that was not adequately tested was usually thought to be unacceptable or at least something that should not be done, although some also thought it was tolerable.

-Continuing this sequence, three questions concerned the contribution of code generated by an \textbf{automatic tool}.
+Continuing this sequence, three questions concerned the contribution of code generated by an automatic tool.
 Contributing such code after checking it manually was generally considered acceptable.
 But contributing code from an experimental tool to check whether it would be accepted, thereby obtaining an evaluation of the tools quality, elicited a wide range of less favorable responses.
 Interestingly, the responses were somewhat more accommodating for experimental tools by researchers than for novel tools by developers.
 In comments, several respondents suggested that automatically generated patches should be identified as such.
 This would run the risk that developers are prejudiced against tools \cite{monperrus19}.
 And another comment was that only the code is really important, and not who or what produced it.

-The next four questions turn to \textbf{research scenarios}.
-There was wide acceptance of the use of open source projects to perform research about code and its development, with many even calling it a best practice.
-At the same time there was strong opposition to the idea of submitting buggy code to see if it would be caught, and in the case of security bugs many called such behavior criminal.